What does a Social Services Specialist do?

 - Pros:

-- Helping others and making a positive impact
+- Helping others and making a positive impact on communities.

-- Variety of work settings and specializations
+- Variety of tasks and opportunities for career growth.

 - Cons: